mehmadi/edx-platform/README.rst

-dgdfg`dfdgThis is the main edX platform which consists of LMS and Studio.
+fdgddgdfg`dfdgThis is the main edX platform which consists of LMS and Studio.

 dgdfg
 Installation